code-423n4/2023-07-tapioca/README.md

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

+Prior audits can be viewed [here](https://docs.tapioca.xyz/tapioca/information/audits-and-partners), and the contents of these are also considered known issues and ineligible for awards.
+It is recommended that wardens read both Certora reports for helpful context.

+In particular, note that the issue described as "First depositor can steal value of some subsequent deposits" in the Certora audit is a known issue.

 # Overview